-Credits: 3 Prerequisites: PD212 and PD214
+Credits: 3 Prerequisites: PD212 and PD214 Schedule: 3 hours weekly: Lecture (3)

 Students develop advanced knowledge about materials, finishes, and components for product design.
 Innovative materials of different classes and their applications in recent products and interior solutions are analyzed and decoded.
-In particular, students will examine the application of new materials, new technologies, and production techniques for furniture products in order to enhance design potentials and solutions.
+In particular, students will examine the application of new materials, new technologies, and production techniques for furniture products in order to enhance design potential and solutions.
 Lectures will be complemented by visits to fairs and exhibitions in Milan or other cities.